 ENC confers degrees on three dates: May, August, and January.
 Commencement ceremonies are held in May of each year.

-To be considered a candidate for a baccalaureate degree in any specific year, the student must have filed an application for degree candidacy signed by the student and the student’s advisor.
-The application is due no later than November 1 of the junior year, or three semesters prior to the anticipated graduation date, or fines will be imposed.
+To be considered a candidate for a baccalaureate or graduate degree in any specific year, the student must have filed an application for degree candidacy.
+The application is due by the stated deadline prior to the anticipated graduation date, or fines will be imposed.
 The signed degree candidacy form implies that the student and advisor have reviewed the plan for completion of all requirements by the anticipated graduation date.
 Any change in the student’s approved program may delay his/her graduation.
-Only candidates for a degree will participate in the formal activities of the senior year.
-A late fee of $25 is charged for late submissions during the junior year.
-Students who submit a degree candidacy form the same academic year as their graduation are charged a $50 late fee.
 No student will participate in commencement unless all scholastic and financial requirements have been met.
 Faculty advisors and the registrar are freely available to assist students in planning their programs, but the ultimate responsibility of meeting all requirements for the degree rests entirely with the individual student.

 STAYING ON TRACK TO GRADUATE – DEGREE AUDIT REPORTS